DougFalconieri/Presentation4/Presentation4.md

 | Quarter Pounder | 3.79   |
 | Filet-O-Fish    | 3.79   |
 ```

-    * Cucumber has built-in functionality to access and compare the data in data tables.
 * Another situation that can occur in a `.feature` file is when you have multiple scenarios that are identical except for the value of some variables.
     * This can be fixed by using `Scenario Outline` blocks.
     * A `Scenario Outline` block starts by defining steps like a normal scenario.